Stasshe/Pyxis-CodeCanvas/README_en.md

 2. 📝 **Start typing** - no sign up, no downloads needed
 3. 🎯 **Try the examples**

+### **How to use Tauri Desktop version**
+1. Clone the repository and switch to the `tauri` branch
+2. Install Rust and Node.js
+3. Run `npm install` to install dependencies
+4. Run `npx tauri dev` to launch the desktop app
+5. Enjoy the same Pyxis experience on desktop!

 ### **2. Your First Pyxis Project**

 **Create a simple Node.js app:**